/\__\ /\ \ /\ \ /\ \ ___ /\ \ /\ \ /\__\ /\ \ /\__\ /\ \ /\ \ /\ \ ___ /\ \ /\ \ /\__\

 Matching symmetric circular sequences with Knuth-Morris-Pratt (KMP)

-identifying and comparing unique geometric shape arrangements without a defined start or endpoint using the Knuth-Morris-Pratt algorithm in Rust.
+Identifying and comparing unique geometric shape arrangements without a defined start or endpoint using the Knuth-Morris-Pratt algorithm in Rust.

-Written 17 March 2024 ยท Updated 10 April 2024
+Written March 17, 2024 ยท Updated April 10, 2024

 Introduction